linnykoleh/Spring/Notes.md

 - Scope can be defined by `@Scope`(eg. `@Scope(BeanDefinition.SCOPE_SINGLETON)`) annotation on the class-level of bean class
 - Stereotypes annotations are used to mark classes according to their purpose:
     - `@Component`: template for any Spring-managed component(bean).
-    - `@Repository`: template for a component used to provide data access, specialization of the `@Component` annotation for the the `Dao layer`.
+    - `@Repository`: indicates that a class is a repository (persistence). template for a component used to provide data access, specialization of the `@Component` annotation for the the `Dao layer`.
     - `@Service`: template for a component that provides service execution, specialization of the `@Component` annotation for the `Service layer`.
-    - `@Controller`: template for a web component, specialization of the `@Component` annotation for the `Web layer`.
+    - `@Controller`: indicates that a class is a web controller.
+Template for a web component, specialization of the `@Component` annotation for the `Web layer`.
+    - `@RestController`: indicates that a class is a specialized web controller for a REST service.
+Combines the `@Controller` and `@ResponseBody` annotations.
-    - `@Configuration`: configuration class containing bean definitions (methods annotated with @Bean).
+    - `@Configuration`: configuration class containing bean definitions (methods annotated with `@Bean`).

 - Autowiring and initialization annotations are used to define which dependency is injected and what the bean looks like.
 For example:
     - `@Autowired`: core annotation for this group; is used on dependencies to instruct Spring IoC to take care of injecting them.
-Can be used on fields, constructors, and setters.
-Use with @Qualifier from Spring to specify name of the bean to inject.
+     	- Can be used on fields, constructors, setters and methods.
+     	- Use with `@Qualifier` from Spring to specify name of the bean to inject.
+     	- If a bean class contains one single constructor, then annotating it with `@Autowired` is not required in order for the Spring container to be able to autowire dependencies.
+If a bean class contains more than one constructor and autowiring is desired, at least one of the constructors need to be annotated with `@Autowired` in order to give the container a hint on which constructor to use.
     - `@Inject`: equivalent annotation to `@Autowired` from javax.inject package.
 Use with `@Qualifier` from javax.inject to specify name of the bean to inject.
     - `@Resource`: equivalent annotation to `@Autowired` from javax.annotation package.
 Provides a name attribute to specify name of the bean to inject.
     - `@Required`: Spring annotation that marks a dependency as mandatory, used on setters.